-- 1. Technology upgrades - Most of the current financial aid technological equipment was purchased in 2012 and is hitting its end of life.
-The department has expressed a need for new computers, new monitors, and wireless keyboards/mice. - 2.
-Chat and/or texting communication with students The department needs to update the way that it communicates with students as traditional phone calls or emails have proven ineffective.
+1. Technology upgrades

+Most of the current financial aid technological equipment was purchased in 2012 and is hitting its end of life.
+The department has expressed a need for new computers, new monitors, and wireless keyboards/mice.

+- 2. Chat and/or texting communication with students The department needs to update the way that it communicates with students as traditional phone calls or emails have proven ineffective.
 We need to develop a campus-wide system of student notifications that allows students to pick their preferred method of contact.
 That way, important messages won't be lost because of a student's preference to use other media. - 3.
-Financial aid application for smartphones This idea is connected to the previous one-an app that reminds Cuesta students of important deadlines, events, and opportunities for financial aid.
+Financial aid application for smartphones This idea is connected to the previous one-an app that reminds Cuesta students of important deadlines, events, and opportunities for financial aid. - 4.
+Automation of some of our critical time-consuming processes would free up over 30 hours a week in data transmission between the department of education and the college.